 St. John’s Law alumni and friends have established a number of endowed scholarships to support our mission of building and sustaining a more diverse and inclusive St. John’s Law community and legal profession.

 The Law School’s commitment to diversity, equity, and inclusion is reflected in, and carried by, a range of student-run shared identity groups.
 Students also support diversity, equity, and inclusion at St. John’s Law as members of the Dean’s Advisory Council.

-During the June Dialogue Day, the student affinity groups and a number of other student organizations presented their commitments—events, petitions, fundraisers, committees, speakers, outreach, research, and more—to making St. John’s Law an actively anti-racist institution and combatting injustice in its many forms.
-Their pledges of support are now the pillars of an action plan that the Coalition for Social Justice (CSJ) is coordinating and memorializing in a series of publications:The Contract
+During the June 2020 Dialogue Day, the student affinity groups and a number of other student organizations presented their commitments—events, petitions, fundraisers, committees, speakers, outreach, research, and more—to making St. John’s Law an actively anti-racist institution and combatting injustice in its many forms.
+Their pledges of support became pillars of an action plan that the student-run Coalition for Social Justice (CSJ) memorialized in two publications:The Contract

-In early September, the CSJ published the St. John's University School of Law Student Organization Commitment to Racial Justice and Solidarity with Marginalized Communities (the Contract).
-It documents participating student organizations’ commitments to a general set of obligations, including organizational changes.
-The Contract also shares each organization’s pledge to individual, specifically tailored, year-to-year obligations.
+First, CSJ published the St. John's University School of Law Student Organization Commitment to Racial Justice and Solidarity with Marginalized Communities (the Contract).
+It documented participating student organizations’ commitments to a general set of obligations, including organizational changes.
+The Contract also shared each organization’s pledge to individual, specifically tailored, year-to-year obligations.

 Read the Contract

 Next, CSJ published a report on the evolution of student organization activity.
 Among other things, the Report encapsulated the moment that was June 2020 for the Law School community, reflecting on work done soon after, projecting next steps, commenting on needed improvements, and providing a model for other law schools to follow.